harshnisar/ml-india/_posts/2016-02-15-ml-india-interview-partha-pratim-talukdar.md

 **ML-India**: How do you find the general quality of graduate students that you have worked with?

 **Partha**: I am quite satisfied and happy with the quality of the students that I have worked with, but we need more of that.
-There is much larger demand than the supply.
+The demand is much larger than the supply.
 We need more outreach programs to expose undergraduates for research oriented internships similar to the one I had during my undergrad.
 As compared to the west, I don't think there is much of a difference in the quality of students or research work.
 It is more advantageous in a way that we don't have to thrive for funding as in the west and can focus more on research.

 **ML-India**: How do you split your time between teaching and research?
 Do you find it challenging?